A Study of LLMs' Preferences for Libraries and Programming Languages

+To address this gap, we present the first systematic study of library and programming language preferences across eight production-grade LLMs.
+We begin with libraries -- vital components of modern software development~\cite{somervilleSoftwareEngineeringGlobal2016} -- because developers often omit them from prompts~\cite{haoEmpiricalStudyDevelopers2024} and may not know which dependencies a task requires~\cite{larios-vargasSelectingThirdpartyLibraries2020}, giving LLMs the opportunity to influence library adoption.
+We then consider the programming language preferences of LLMs.
+Many end users lack the expertise to judge whether an LLM’s choice of language is appropriate~\cite{khuranaWhyWhenLLMBased2024,nguyenHowBeginningProgrammers2024} and leave the decision entirely to the LLM, especially in end-to-end automatic software generation scenarios~\cite{sarkarVibeCodingProgramming2025}.

-For both programming languages and libraries, we examine LLM preferences in two key scenarios: (1) solving problems from widely-studied benchmarks, and (2) generating the initial code for a new project, a crucial phase where foundational technology choices—such as programming language and library selection—are made.
-Additionally, we examine whether all LLMs share similar preferences.
-We also assess their internal consistency by checking if the languages and libraries they recommend match those they actually use when generating code for the same task.
+For both libraries and programming languages, we examine LLM preferences in two key scenarios: writing code for practical tasks from widely studied benchmarks; and generating the initial code for new projects, a crucial phase where LLMs have been found to be particularly helpful~\cite{rasnayakaEmpiricalStudyUsage2024} and foundational technology choices are made.
+In addition, we explore whether the technologies that LLMs recommend in natural language (NL) responses match those they actually use when generating code.

-Our experiments lead to the following primary observations: \textbf{1)}~All LLMs we study exhibit a \textbf{significant bias toward \texttt{Python}} as their preferred programming language.
-To our surprise, for scenarios where \texttt{Python} is not a suitable language, \texttt{Python} remains the dominant choice as the most-used language in \textbf{\textit{58\%}} of cases. \textbf{2)}~For library usage, LLMs heavily favour top-ranked libraries such as \texttt{NumPy}, yet in up to \textbf{\textit{48\%}} of cases, this usage is unnecessary and differs from the ground-truth solutions. \textbf{3)}~There is \textbf{extremely low consistency} between the programming languages and libraries LLMs recommend and those that they actually adopt, and the strong biases towards languages and libraries are universal across all the LLMs we study.

-These findings reveal that widely used LLMs have notable diversity problems in their coding preferences, frequently straying from best practices and domain requirements.
-Moreover, such built-in biases may lead to homogenised code that limits creativity and niche solutions, and hinders the discoverability and growth of open-source software, which may ultimately weaken the effectiveness of LLM-based code generation.